1930 German federal election: Aftermath

 The 1930 election left the Social Democrats and KPD with almost 40 percent of the seats in the Reichstag between them.
 In November 1931, the SPD suggested that the two parties work together, but KPD leader Ernst Thälmann rejected the offer, with the KPD newspaper Die Rote Fahne calling for an “intensification of the fight against Social Democracy”.
 Addressing the Nazi electoral breakthrough in the 1930 elections, Thälmann insisted that if Hitler came to power he was sure to fail and drive Nazi voters into the arms of the KPD.
 As late as February 1932, Thälmann was arguing that “Hitler must come to power first, then the requirements for a revolutionary crisis [will] arrive more quickly”.

+The German newspaper General-Anzeiger (and other papers) reported on a dispute in 1930 between the Nazi Party and the German National People's Party (DNVP), their representatives being Wilhelm Frick and Oskar Hergt respectively, concerning the seating arrangement in the Reichstag after the election:Who is furthest to the right?
+Berlin, September 23.

+In the Reichstag on Tuesday afternoon, President Löbe gathered representatives of the various parties to discuss the question of seating, which had become difficult due to the increase in the number of seats.
+At the end of the meeting, a dispute arose between the representatives of the German Nationals and the National Socialists over which of the two parties was the more explicitly right-wing party.
+Representative Hergt once again asserted his party's claim to the seat on the far-right wing of the House.
+Representative Dr. Frick protested against this demand.
+He believed that this question had been settled once and for all, namely in the sense that the National Socialists were the most right-wing party.
+The claim of the National Socialists was provisionally recognized in today's discussion, however subject to any agreement between the two parties or any other decision by the Council of Elders after the Reichstag has convened.

-As a result of the election, Brüning lost his majority in the Reichstag and continued to rule by decree, implementing harsh austerity measures that brought little economic improvement and were extremely unpopular.
+As a result of the election, Brüning was not able to form a majority in the Reichstag and continued to rule by decree, implementing harsh austerity measures that brought little economic improvement and were extremely unpopular.
 Governance by decree became the new norm and paved the way for authoritarian forms of government.
 Following the 1932 presidential election, the newly re-elected Hindenburg refused to sign any more decrees, and Brüning resigned.
 A new cabinet was formed under the leadership of Franz von Papen (derisively labelled the "cabinet of barons"), but he was unable to form a majority in the Reichstag, receiving support only from the German National People's Party (DNVP) and the German People's Party (DVP); after a few months of ineffectual leadership, Hindenburg called a snap election.